Project structure

 For the other specification formats (OpenAPI, AsyncAPI, OpenRPC, and gRPC), you’ll have a single self-contained specification file.

-When working with multiple API definitions, you can organize them in two ways depending on your SDK generation needs.
+When working with multiple API definitions, you can organize them in multiple ways depending on your SDK generation needs.

 Separate SDKs for each API